eToro vs. Coinbase - Which Crypto Platform Is Right for You?

 What is the downside to eToro?

-eToro offers fewer cryptocurrencies, limited DeFi tools, and no NFT support.
+eToro offers fewer cryptocurrencies (~70 vs Coinbase's 250+), limited DeFi tools, and no NFT support.
 Its withdrawal and currency conversion fees can be costly.
 Active crypto traders may also find its lack of technical analysis tools restrictive compared to platforms like Coinbase or Binance.

 Is Coinbase ok to use in the UK?

 Yes.
-Coinbase operates in the UK and complies with local financial laws.
+Coinbase operates in the UK through CB Payments Ltd, which is registered with the FCA as a cryptoasset firm (FRN 900635).
 However, certain services like staking and crypto rewards may have limitations due to FCA regulations.
 It remains a popular and regulated option for UK-based crypto traders.

 Is eToro good to use in the UK?